-Integrating an external Warehouse Management System
+Integrating an external WMS

-There are a number of different possible processes, the choice of these will depend on the best interest of the business.
+There are a number of different possible processes, and the choice of these will depend on the best interest of the business.

 - Which sales orders are routed to the WMS directly?
 For instance if e-commerce goes directly to the WMS but dealer orders go through Manu Online sales order process.

 - Is the choice of what orders to be shipped each day to be made in Manu Online or by the WMS users?